Vitória Futebol Clube (ES)

-Vitória Futebol Clube, commonly referred to as Vitória, is a Brazilian professional club based in Vitória, Espírito Santo founded on 1 October 1912, being the oldest club in the state.
+Vitória Futebol Clube is a Brazilian professional football club based in Vitória, Espírito Santo.
+Founded on 1 October 1912, is the oldest club in the state.
 It competes in the Campeonato Capixaba, the top flight of the Espírito Santo state football league.
-The team plays its home games at the Estádio Salvador Venâncio da Costa, nicknamed Ninho da Águia.
+The team plays its home games at the Estádio Salvador Costa.
 The club's main color is blue and the second color is white.

 Vitória has ten Campeonato Capixaba titles, and holds the record for Copa ES, with five titles.
 The team has already played once in the Campeonato Brasileiro Série A in 1977, and four times in the Copa do Brasil.

 History

 The club was founded as Foot-Ball Club Victoria on October 1, 1912, at the home of brothers Taciano and Constâncio Neves Espíndula, some of the first players of the game in the city, on São Francisco street, in Vitória.
 The club's foundation also included other boys from the Gymnasio Espírito-santense school.
 João Pereira Neto was elected as the club's first president.

-In 1917, the club was responsible for idealizing the creation of the Liga Sportiva Espírito-santense (LSES), founded together with other clubs, and the inaugural edition of the Campeonato Capixaba.
-In the 1920 Campeonato Capixaba, Vitória won its first trophy.
+In 1917, the club was responsible for idealizing the creation of the Liga Sportiva Espírito-santense (LSES), founded together with other clubs, and the inaugural edition of the Taça Cidade de Vitória (now Campeonato Capixaba).
+In the 1920 edition, Vitória won its first trophy.

+In 1957, Vitória acquired land in the Jardim América neighborhood in the city of Cariacica, where the Estádio Engenheiro Araripe is located today, but never used it.
+The club had also acquired another plot of land, which was, however, seized by the State Government, which granted the club another in the Bento Ferreira neighborhood, in the city of Vitória, in exchange.
+In 1962, Vitória began construction of the Estádio Salvador Venâncio da Costa, named in honor of the club's president at the time, and inaugurated in 1967.

 Vitória competed in the 1977 Campeonato Brasileiro Série A for the first time, finishing in the 40th place of 62 teams.

 Stadium

-Estádio Salvador Venâncio da Costa, where Vitória plays its home games.
+Estádio Salvador Costa, where Vitória plays its home games.

-Vitória's home stadium is Estádio Salvador Venâncio da Costa, also known as Ninho da Águia (Eagle's Nest), inaugurated in 1967, with a maximum capacity of 10,000 people.
+Vitória's home stadium is Estádio Salvador Venâncio da Costa, located in the Bento Ferreira neighborhood, inaugurated in 1967, with a maximum capacity for 5,800 spcetators.